vexide/website/src/content/docs/competition.md

 The first and **most important** thing to understand is that the **only function guaranteed to run once and only once is `main`!**

 > Every function in `Compete` can and will run any number of times in a single match.
 Your code should be designed around this fact.
 For example, you should **NEVER** assume that a function like `driver` or `connected` only runs once.
+You also cannot assume modes like `autonomous` will always run after `driver`.

 Here is an example of some bad code that assumes `driver` only runs once, resulting in a panic if it were to ever run twice.